 Sanders was a three-star recruit in the 2018 class and a middling one at that.
 Ranked as the 73rd player at his position and the 135th overall player in Florida, many Power Five programs overlooked Sanders.

 Of course, Sanders was easier to overlook back then.
 As a senior at Raines High School in Jacksonville, Sanders was a mere 6’4″, 215-pound defensive end.
 He generated decent athletic testing numbers, but that wasn’t enough to earn him additional prestige.

-Nevertheless, Sanders still had offers from schools like Kentucky, Maryland, Ole Miss, and Rutgers.
-However, nothing beat the chance to play for Fickell and the budding Bearcats.
+Nevertheless, Sanders still had offers from Kentucky, Maryland, Ole Miss, and Rutgers.
+However, nothing beat the chance to play for Luke Fickell and the budding Bearcats.

 The Bearcats were patient with Sanders as he grew into his frame at defensive end.
 Still, he put in the work to size up against Division I-A competition.
-By weigh-in day ahead of his true freshman season, Sanders was already 6’5″, 233 pounds.
+Sanders was already 6’5″, 233 pounds by weigh-in day ahead of his true freshman season.
 It was a marked improvement from his high school weight, but he only saw limited playing time in Year 1.